andrinoff/what-is-internet/README.md

+> [!WARNING]
+> This text has been written in Russian.
+The Author does not associated, nor is supporting Ruzzia in any way. Слава Україні!

 # Latex Doc Template

 A minimal Markdown-to-HTML document template with LaTeX math support.
 Write your content in a single Markdown file and get a clean, readable website.